Serfe/magento2-uncached-blocks-detector/README.md

-# Serfe Uncached Blocks Detector
+# Serfe Uncached Blocks Detector - Magento 2

 The propouse of this module is to intercept the normal workflow of page rendering of Magento 2 and force the exit the rendering of the the page if a block that is uncacheable is reached.